Neurological Symptoms and Conditions:

-If you see patients with potential neurologic emergencies, you know that every year there is a vast amount of practice-changing literature impacting our approaches to the history, the physical, and early management.
+Every year there is a vast amount of practice-changing literature impacting diagnosis and next steps, including newer approaches to the history, the physical, and early management.

-This acclaimed program summarizes these changes and prepares clinicians who work in Emergency Medicine, Inpatient/Outpatient Neurology, Critical Care and Trauma, Hospital Medicine, Urgent Care, and Internal/Family Medicine to quickly and accurately diagnose and provide appropriate care for patients with neurological emergencies.
+This acclaimed program summarizes these changes and prepares clinicians who work in Emergency Medicine, Neurology, Critical Care and Trauma, Hospital Medicine, Urgent Care, and Internal/Family Medicine to quickly and accurately diagnose and identify a neurological emergency and provide the appropriate care.

 Led by top clinical faculty at Harvard Medical School, this course ensures participants are better equipped to make an accurate diagnosis, better understand the uses and limitations of neuroimaging tests, and improve overall care in emergency, inpatient, and outpatient settings.

 As a participant, you will get updates, strategies, and best practices to:

 - Rapidly evaluate high-frequency symptoms and high-risk neurological conditions and identify neurological emergencies

 - Manage coma and delirium

 - Diagnose dizziness at the bedside: Is is stroke, neuritis, or BPPV?

 - Perform therapeutic maneuvers with the dizzy patient